Uneven Tone Not Shifting?Before Uneven Tone Not Shifting?After

 The term “hyper” means more, while “pigment” refers to colour.

-Hyperpigmentation is caused by an overproduction of melanin, the pigment that is responsible for the colour of the hair, eyes, and skin.
+Hyperpigmentation is caused by excess melanin production, responsible for the colour of hair, eyes, and skin.

 Cause Description